$\texttt{GR-Athena++}$ Simulations of Spinning Binary Black Hole Mergers: Results

 \subsection{Error Analysis}

 To assess the numerical accuracy of our simulations, we perform a convergence analysis by comparing waveforms at different grid resolutions against the highest-resolution simulation for each configuration.
 Figures~\ref{fig:phase_conv} and~\ref{fig:amplitude_conv} present the absolute phase differences and relative amplitude differences, respectively, between each lower-resolution run and its corresponding highest-resolution counterpart.
 In both cases, we observe that these differences increase as the system approaches merger, with the largest discrepancies occurring near the merger time, which is defined as the peak amplitude of dominant $(2,2)$ mode.
 This is an expected trend because errors accumulate during the evolution of the binary.
 We do not observe convergence at a fixed polynomial order.
-However, the differences in phase and relative amplitude decrease with resolution.
+Although in most cases the phase and relative amplitude differences decrease with increasing resolution, this trend is not consistently present—most notably for \texttt{ID 0007} and \texttt{ID 0008} in the dephasing plot, and for \texttt{ID 0006} and \texttt{ID 0008} in the relative amplitude difference.
 Our waveforms at merger exhibit dephasing as small as $\mathcal{O}(10^{-2})$ and relative amplitude differences of $\mathcal{O}(10^{-3})$.

 In Figure~\ref{fig:mismatch}, we quantify the agreement between the highest-resolution waveform and its lower-resolution counterparts for a given simulation by computing the self-mismatch $(\bar{\mathcal{M}})$, defined as